Anatomia Italiana

 Scroll Below for a Virtual Tour of Anatomia Italiana del Nord

-Join Dr. Petti for a Cultural Exploration of Northern Italy!
+Join Dr. Kevin Petti for a Cultural Exploration of Northern Italy!

 Leonardo da Vinci Codex Atlanticus, Biblioteca Ambrosiana

-Il Divino carved this unfinished and understated creation up to his final days, one month shy of his 89th birthday!
+Il Divino carved this unfinished and understated creation up to his last days, one month shy of his 89th birthday!

 The composition is unique in Michelangelo's oeuvre, highlighting his late shift toward emotional expression over the Renaissance idealism that dominated his earlier career.